-- The assessment also needs to cover the same language(s) as the course.
+- The assessment must also cover the same language(s) as the course.

-At this point, you'll also be asked to provide a name and description for the course.
+At this point, you should have provided a name and description for the course.
 Choose naming conventions that will give participants (and yourself) a quick idea of what the course will cover.